Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 Soil Well-draining potting mix with perlite

-Fertilizer Monthly during spring/summer (half-strength)
+Fertilizer Monthly in spring/summer (half-strength)

 Pet Safety ⚠️ Toxic to cats and dogs